JavaDev1983/WordSearchHVDR/README.md

 * Selecting a word will produce a random color for the word selection.
 * Game restart button will restart the game and reset any progress.
 * Show result button will show the words by marking them with a red border.
-* Support for night theme.
+* Support for night theme (excludes the gameboard).
-* No support for screen rotation.
+* No support for screen rotation (portrait only).

 ---